damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 ### GitLab Enterprise Edition (EE)

 This is _not_ an open source project, but we made the source code available for viewing and contributions.
-It requires a license key to be used (since GitLab 7.11 EE).
+As of version 7.11, it requires a license key to be used.

 It exists in three places.
 The subscribers repository is deprecated and used to be used as a private repository for customers: